jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

   (b) supporting the health, safety, and well-being of students; and (c) providing for what is to be taught in schools; and (d) establishing governing bodies for State and State integrated schools, and providing for their elections, duties, powers, administration, and accountabilities; and
+  (da) providing for the approval of governing bodies for charter schools/kura hourua and their duties, powers, administration, and accountabilities; and
-  (e) establishing and managing a network of State schools that allows every student to access quality schooling and provides choice about the types of education they receive; and
+  (e) establishing and managing a network of State schools and charter schools that allows every student to access quality schooling and provides choice about the types of education they receive; and
   (f) regulating the teaching profession to ensure the quality of teaching in the schooling system, including (without limitation) setting standards for the registration of teachers; and
   (g) providing for the efficient and effective administration of the schooling system; and (h) honouring Te Tiriti o Waitangi and supporting Māori-Crown relationships that make a difference to learning; and